hzget/hzget.github.io/notes/rust/concepts/lifetime.md

 }                         // ----------+
 ```

-Example: Lifetime Errors
+Example: Lifetime Errors - Dangling References
 ---

+Rust's compiler enforces lifetime rules to prevent errors
+such as ***dangling references***.
+(It is the main aim of lifetime).
-Rust's compiler enforces lifetime rules to prevent errors such as dangling references.
-If a reference outlives the data it points to, Rust will produce a compile-time error, avoiding issues that could lead to undefined behavior.
+If a reference outlives the data it points to,
+Rust will produce a compile-time error,
+avoiding issues that could lead to undefined behavior.

 ```rust
 fn dangling_reference() -> &String {